Lordsem/Lordsem/README.md

 - 👀 I’m interested in programming / translating
 - 🌱 I’m currently learning how to use github
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me ...
-Twitter and all the other social media sites.
+Mastodon and or Matrix preferred.

 <!---
 Lordsem/Lordsem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.